Quick answer

 - !The engine runs rough, knocks or loses power.

 Repeated overheating can turn a manageable cooling fault into serious engine damage.
+If bubbling is constant and the car is getting hot, stop and arrange diagnosis.

 How garages diagnose bubbling coolant